lensesio/stream-reactor/kafka-connect-elastic/docs/source/elastic.rst

 Now check the logs of the connector you should see this

-Now if we check the logs of the connector we should see 2 records being inserted to Elastic serach:
+Now if we check the logs of the connector we should see 2 records being inserted to Elastic Search:

 .. code:: bash